Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • yellowness of the sclera and skin;

-• feces are discolored, have a greasy sheen;
+• feces are discolored and have an oily sheen;

 • the liver is enlarged due to inflammatory process and replacement of cells with adipose tissue.